Home for Global Students

 Bangers and mash

-Bangers and Mash is one of the traditional British dishes, also known as Sausages and Mash.
+Bangers and Mash is a classic British dishes, also known as Sausages and Mash.
 Sausages are best served with the Lake District speciality Cumberland sausage, a pork sausage flavoured with pepper, thyme, sage, nutmeg and chilli.
 Usually, the sausage is layered over a generous amount of mashed potatoes and then drizzled with onion and beef gravy.
-Bangers and Mash is a typical dish in UK Pubs and is easy to make at home; supermarkets sell the well-made kind, too; heat it in the microwave and eat it.
+Bangers and Mash is a typical food in UK Pubs and is easy to make at home; supermarkets sell the well-made kind, too; heat it in the microwave and eat it.

 Beef Wellington